 More than 200 locks and related dams move about 550 million tons of freight annually: coal to power plants, grain from farms to market, fuel oil to New England.
 More than 20 percent of the coal used to generate electricity and 30 percent of oil and other petroleum products move by barge.
 About 90 percent of the corn and soy beans exported from Mississippi gulf ports gets there by barge.

+1AC Economy advantage (3)

 Agricultural decline collapses the overall economy.

 Kugler 98 (Lane, Columnist, “American Farmers Are Struggling”, Journal of Commerce, 12-31, Lexis)